Content Suggestions Overview | Yext Hitchhikers Platform

 They can approve a suggestion.
-Approving a suggestion will apply the change to the Knowledge Graph and update all downstream products like Listings, Pages and Answers.
-If more than one Pending suggestion exists for the field/enity, approving one will automatically reject the other Pending edits by default.
+Approving a suggestion will apply the change to Yext and update all downstream products like Listings, Pages, and Search.
+If more than one Pending suggestion exists for the field/entity, approving one will automatically reject the other Pending edits by default.
 Optionally, you can choose to “Approve Only” to leave the others in the Pending state.

 They can reject a suggestion.
 Rejecting a suggestion will close the request, and if it had been a suggestion from another user, will notify the suggester of the rejection.
 The user can provide a rejection reason that will go to the suggester.
 If rejection reasons aren’t relevant for your brand, you can turn this off in Suggestions Settings for a simpler UI.